 NeuroVision is developing numerous fluid biomarkers for the field of neurology.
 Many markers of neurodegeneration are present in the blood.
 Proteins such as amyloid beta (Aβ), tau, neurofilament-light (NfL), alpha-Synuclein, glial fibrillary acidic protein (GFAP) and others that represent abnormal pathology, synaptic dysfunction, inflammation, and blood-brain barrier regulation are available for measurement in plasma using highly accurate assays.
-NeuroVision is developing a family of neurodegenerative assays that when used singly or together in various multiplex combinations can help doctors assess a patient’s condition more accurately or more cost effectively that methods currently available
+NeuroVision is developing a family of neurodegenerative assays that when used singly or together in various multiplex combinations can help doctors assess a patient’s condition more accurately or more cost effectively than methods currently available.

 Investigational Device(s).
 Limited by Federal (or United States) law to investigational use.